 I see now.
 Change MX records according to the email service provider and A records according your web site hosting provider.
 Leave name servers as default

+You are welcome!
 If you have any questions - feel free to ask